GregoraFilip/Linking-named-entities-BK-Filip-Gregora/README.md

 The project is written in Python and is in the form of a jupyter notebook.
 Necessary libraries are in **requirements.txt**.

 ## Run
-To run the project you need to
+To run the project you need to:
 1. Install requirements listed in file **requirements.txt**
 2. Obtain a dataset of mentions from patient reports
 3. Obtain a dataset of evaluated mentions